Perioperative use of a β-blocker and an anti-inflammatory drug in pancreatic cancer

 Results

-The trial faced challenges with recruitment and had to be closed early after enrolling just 26 patients, with only 20 that could be analysed.
-Despite this, some analysis was done.
-The treatment was safe, with fewer serious adverse events (6 vs. 14) in the treatment group compared to placebo group.
-Before surgery, both groups took their drugs equally well, while after surgery, adherence to the medication was lower in the treatment group.
+The trial faced challenges with recruitment and had to be closed early after enrolling just 26 of the planned 100 patients, of which only 20 could be analysed.
+Even so, some analysis was done.
+This showed that the experimental treatment was safe, with fewer serious adverse events (6 vs. 14) compared to the patients reveiving placebo.
+Before surgery, both groups took their drugs equally well, while after surgery, adherence to the medication was lower in the patients that received the experimental treatment group.

 In terms of cancer outcomes, patients receiving propranolol and etodolac had a median disease-free survival of 16.4 months vs. 11.3 months in the placebo group, meaning that the treatment group had fewer cases of the cancer coming back.
-In the treatment group, there were fewer cases of recurrence in distant parts of the body (in 11.1% of treated patients, compared to 54.5% in the placebo group).
-Although the number of patients in the trial was too small to draw definite conclusions, the results suggest the treatment may have potential benefit.
+In the treatment group, there were fewer cases of recurrence in more distant parts of the body (in 11.1% of treated patients, compared to 54.5% in the placebo group).
+Although the number of patients in the trial was too small to draw any conclusions, these results suggest the treatment may have potential benefit.

 Partners